 - Opting Out.
 You are able to opt out of a specific email series or all marketing using unsubscribe links OR by emailing firstname.lastname@example.org

 - Sharing.
 We do not share your personally identifiable information with third parties.

 - Transfers.
 Our operation is based in the United States; we do not transfer any personal data to locations outside the United States.

 We take precautions to protect your information.
 When you submit sensitive information to our site, your information is protected both online and offline.

-Wherever we collect sensitive information (such as credit card data), that information is encrypted and transmitted to us in a secure way.
+Wherever we collect sensitive information (such as credit card data), that information is encrypted and transmitted in a secure way.
 You can verify this by looking for a lock icon in the address bar and “https” at the beginning of the address of our site.
 We do not see, maintain, or store your credit card number in our system(s).
 All online payments are processed by Stripe or PayPal, with their service integrated through the purchase gateway solely to process any purchase you make.

 While we use encryption to protect sensitive information transmitted online, we also protect your information offline.
 Only employees who need the information to perform a specific job (for example, billing or customer service) are granted access to personally identifiable information.
 The computers/servers in which we store personally identifiable information are kept in a secure environment.